nobo66/CaptionClipChecker/README.md

  * Checker text element is defined in main.qml.
 * Run CaptionClipChecker.
 * Open .xlsx file you created(Ctrl+O).
+ * Refer to the sample/CaptionListSample.xlsx
+ * Caption list should be defined in first(leftmost) sheet.
+ * List start cell can be set by tool's setting. default value is (1,2)(=A2)
 * Execute check(Alt+C).
+ * Results are written to the column next to the caption's one.
 * Open .xlsx file by Excel(or alternative application) and check the results.
 * If you update caption list, you can reload it by Ctrl+R